giantswarm/aws-operator/examples/local/README.md

 - *AWS_INSTANCE_TYPE_MASTER* - Master machines instance type.
 - *AWS_INSTANCE_TYPE_WORKER* - Worker machines instance type.

-Below is handy snippet than can be used to make that painless.
-It works in bash and zsh.
+This is a handy snippet that makes it painless - works in bash and zsh.

 ```bash
 export CLUSTER_NAME="example-cluster"